-To ensure swimmers and kayakers can safely enjoy the watershed, fecal coliform bacteria levels need to be lowered.
+To ensure swimmers and kayakers can safely enjoy the watershed, bacteria levels need to be lowered.
 Efforts to cool the water are also important to support critical habitat for migratory fish species.
-The East Fork Lewis River has historically supported Chinook, chum, coho, and steelhead.
+The East Fork Lewis River is a high priority for salmon recovery and has historically supported five populations of salmon and trout.

 Residents and visitors are able to enjoy the East Fork Lewis River at its many public access points.
-Local governments, businesses, and residents also rely on clean water in the East Fork Lewis to sustain stormwater, wastewater, drinking water, and other services.
+Local governments, businesses, and residents also rely on clean water in the river for stormwater, wastewater, drinking water, and other services including agriculture and forestry.

 What you can do to help

-Moulton Falls, Lucia Falls, Lewisville, and Paradise Point State Park are all great places to visit with family and friends in the East Fork Lewis River watershed.
-There are many things you can do to protect water quality while you are enjoying the great outdoors.
+There are many things you can do to protect water quality at your home and while you are enjoying the great outdoors.

 Agricultural landowners with livestock can help protect clean water by implementing best management practices (BMPs) that keep animals and manure out of the water.
 These BMPs may include installing livestock exclusion fencing, or making improvements to pastures and heavy use areas.
 Installing off-stream watering facilities, improvements to feeding areas, or other manure management BMPs may also help improve water quality.
 Contact Poop Smart Clark or Clark Conservation District to learn more about your options.